btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 > At this point, the container can only send traffic to addresses in the 192.168.1.0/24 range.

 Note that the `veth` device and the route in the routing table will both be removed automatically from the host when the container is exited.

+If the two processes can't communicate, i.e., the `ping`s don't work, make sure that the new network you configured for the container processes don't conflict with any others.

 ---